7: The Vatican II “Popes”

 The Pachamama statue likewise made its way inside St Peter’s Basilica itself.
 Jorge Bergoglio, as well as other members of the false clergy, led the community in prayers – not in front of the crucifix, but in front of the Pachamama statue.

-Jorge Bergoglio waves to young people gathered for a meeting on interreligious dialogue at the Catholic Junior College in Singapore on Sept.
+Jorge Bergoglio meets with young people gathered for a meeting on interreligious dialogue at the Catholic Junior College in Singapore on Sept.
 13, 2024, where he said that all religions are paths to God, which is a material heresy condemned by the church.

 Quote from Jorge Bergoglio to young people in Singapore.